Student Accessibility Services

 Any questions, send an email to SJCC.SAS.AltMedia@sjcc.edu.

-During open lab hours, SAS students can use not only the lab, but the fully-equipped
+During open lab hours, SAS students can use the fully-equipped lab, study rooms (when available) and a printer at no extra cost.

 SAS provides assistance to Deaf and Hard of Hearing students enrolled in classes at San Jose City College.
 The Deaf Services Coordinator evaluates students' needs and assigns sign language interpreters or real-time captioner that match the student's skills level.
 In addition, one-on-one tutoring with a person who is fluent in sign language is also available for qualified DHH students.